List of Mad Men characters: Ida Blankenship

 Ida Blankenship (Randee Heller) is Bert Cooper's long-serving secretary.
 She remains an unseen character until the fourth season, when Joan assigns her to be Don's secretary as punishment to him for having drunkenly seduced and then brushed off his previous secretary, Allison, causing her to have a breakdown at the office.
 An older woman, Miss Blankenship has a tendency to annoy Don and his co-workers with her salty attitude and eccentric work performance, though having been a secretary for over 40 years, she is quite experienced.
 Her blunt and cantankerous demeanor starkly contrasts with those of her predecessors and the firm's other secretaries.
-However, Don acknowledges that she is exactly the type of secretary he needs, as she is not overawed by him and he's unlikely to have an affair with her, which is likely the reason Joan assigned her to him.
+However, Don acknowledges that she is exactly the type of secretary he needs, as she is not overawed by him and he is unlikely to have an affair with her, which is likely the reason Joan assigned her to him.
 However, it is mentioned by Bert and Roger that she was rather attractive many years ago.
-In his tape recordings for his autobiography, Roger reveals he'd had an affair with Miss Blankenship when he was a very young man at the firm, which caused a rift between Cooper and himself.
+In his tape recordings for his autobiography, Roger claims to have had an affair with Miss Blankenship when he was a very young man at the firm, which caused a rift between Cooper and himself.
 Roger implies she was sexually adventurous and aggressive, referring to her as the "Queen of Perversions".
 She is absent from the office for a brief time while she has cataract surgery.
 Not long after returning she dies, suddenly and unexpectedly, at her desk at Sterling Cooper Draper Pryce in the ninth episode of Season 4, at the age of 67.
 Heartbroken over her death, Cooper sends her to the Frank E. Campbell Funeral Chapel instead of the morgue and goes out of his way to make sure she has a nicely written obituary, stating: "She was born in 1898 in a barn.
 She died on the 37th floor of a skyscraper.
 She's an astronaut."

 Actress Randee Heller states she created Blankenship's New York Jewish accent from the memory of her Yiddish-speaking grandparents.